TransatAR-Dev-Team/TranslatAR/README.md

 4. Go to <http://localhost:5173> (Web Portal) and <http://localhost:8000/docs> (Backend Auto Documentation) to verify the containers are running.

-5. **(Optional) Test Google Login:** If you configured OAuth, visit <http://localhost:8000/static/login.html> to test the Google login functionality.
+5. Test Google Login: If you configured OAuth, visit <http://localhost:8000/static/login.html> to test the Google login functionality.

 6. If this is your first time setting up the project, download the LLM model for the summarization service.
 You only need to do this once.